guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 Background
 -----------

 This codebook contains information about the data, code and output of the run_analysis script.
+The overall purpose of this script is to create a summarized single data-set from various input files that captured smart-phone sensor data from various subjects performing certain actions.

-Thanks to David Hood for providing some good advice and tips in his FAQ on how to approach the project.
+Thanks to David Hood for providing some good advice and tips in his FAQ on how to approach this particular project.
 His FAQ can be [found here] (https://class.coursera.org/getdata-009/forum/thread?thread_id=58#post-177)